strapi/strapi/docs/3.x.x/en/guides/graphql.md

 Then, start your app and open your browser at [http://localhost:1337/graphiql](http://localhost:1337/graphiql).
 You should see the interface (GraphiQL) that will help you to write GraphQL query to explore your data.

+> Install the [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj/related) extension to set the `Authorization` header in your request

 ## Configurations

 By default, the [Shadow CRUD](#shadow-crud) feature is enabled and the GraphQL is set to `/graphql`.
 You can edit these configurations in the following files.